jlarusso/word-count-captcha/README.md

 - I used index position to choose excluded words.
 Originally, I had thought about using rules such as number of vowels or word length, but in the end I chose a strategy that was better at avoiding edge cases (such as if all the words have a ton of vowels, or if the text has a lot of really short words).
 - I included both functional tests using different param cases and unit tests for model methods.

 ## Next:
+- Refactor app to use a modular Sinatra style organization to avoid having public class methods exported to the top level.
+- Potentially revisit the way excluded words are chosen in order to be less predictable.
 - Clean up `POST '/'` action (not DRY and the flow could have more clarity).
-- Potentially revisit the way excluded words are chosen in order to be more unpredictable.